 Arrowhead Center at NMSU brings researchers and entrepreneurs together to solve market problems and maximize market opportunities.
 This is done by commercializing the technology discovered by researchers and helping entrepreneurs navigate the market to monetize these new solutions.
-Industry sectors and government agencies are also served through the Arrowhead Research and Business Park, Economic and Policy Studies, and the PROSPER Project.
+Industry sectors and government agencies are also served through the Arrowhead Research and Business Park and Economic and Policy Studies.
 Other services provided by the Arrowhead Center include: enterprise research, and access funding through grants.

-The Arrowhead Technology Incubator (ATI) assists startups in building a strong team and giving them access to tools and resources necessary for transforming ideas into businesses.
+Arrowhead Accelerator Sprints assists startups in building a strong team and giving them access to tools and resources necessary for transforming ideas into businesses.
 Workshops, networking events, mentoring, assistance with capital sourcing and customer acquisition, and work-ready space are also available to incubator residents and friends.
 ATI specializes in startups emerging in the following industries: power, water, technology, Internet technology, and agri-tech.
 Technology Commercialization Associates are also available for technology transfer services through the IP Office.

 The Center for Integrated Technologies (CINT) is jointly operated by Los Alamos and Sandia National Laboratories as a national user facility devoted to establishing the scientific principles that govern the design, performance, and integration of nanoscale materials.
 The Core Facility is located at Sandia and the Gateway Facility is located at Los Alamos.
 CINT focuses on 4 scientific areas: nanophotonics and optical nanomaterials; nanoscale electronics and mechanics; soft, biological, and composite nanomaterials; and theory and simulation of nanoscale phenomena.